Algebraic-Programming/HiCR/examples/channels/fixedSize/spsc/README.rst

+.. _Fixed-Size SPSC Channels:

-Channels: Fixed SPSC
+Channels: Fixed-Size SPSC
 ==============================================================

-In this example, we use the :code:`Channel` frontend to exchange fixed-sized tokens between a single producer and a single consumer.
-The code is structured as follows:

-* :code:`include/producer.hpp` contains the semantics for the producer
-* :code:`include/consumer.hpp` contains the semantics for the consumer
-* :code:`source/` contains variants of the main program implemented under different backends

-    * :code:`lpf.cpp` corresponds to the :ref:`lpf backend` backend implementation
-    * :code:`mpi.cpp` corresponds to the :ref:`mpi backend` backend implementation

-Both the producer and consumer functions receive an instance of the :code:`HiCR::L1::MemoryManager`, for the allocation of the token and coordination buffer(s), and; an instance of :code:`HiCR::L1::CommunicationManager`, for the communication of tokens between the HICR instances.
 The size of the buffers is configurable per command line.
 For example:

 * :code:`mpirun -n 2 ./mpi 3` launches the examples with a consumer buffer of size 3.